grabmy/laravel-api-builder/README.md

 ## TODO

-- Add field type json
+- Cascade deletion
 - Save and restore database in JSON files
 - Add an error on wrong api methods
 - Add an error if "one-to-one" dont have an "as" option
 - Add type check for email, ip, url
 - Add where clause to one-to-many and one-to-one fields

+## PENDING

 - Change migration, model, controller, api route path in config
 - Change namespace and class extends in config

 ## DONE

+- Add field type json
+- Fix wrong fields on update and fillable
-- add "many-to-many" type
+- Add "many-to-many" type
 - Make a default sort number for tables